Adamantish/restful_river/README.md

 Back when you had a monolith at least you just had one database.
 That idea won't fly now.
 What to do?
 - **HTTP REST (Post/Puts/Delete)?** Easy but you know it's a BAAD idea for so many reasons - mostly that you now have synchronous calls spoiling your nice, autonomous services.
 - **Event driven?** What are we, google?
 The army?
 This is *not* why I chose Rails.
 I'm supposed to write millions of callbacky, [Rube Goldberg](https://en.wikipedia.org/wiki/Rube_Goldberg_machine) event handlers and STILL I'm screwed for consistency if anything ever goes wrong?
 Do I re-trigger all events then?
 That takes forever and who knows if it even works because what about the deletes?
-(To be fair, if there is so much state that needs sharing, perhaps some services should be merged.)
+(To be fair, if there is so much state that needs sharing, perhaps some services should be merged but, hey, we are where we are.)
 - **Event Sourced?** Ok, I will be google.
 I *can* havez the guaranteed eventual consistency if I only throw away my SQL databases, replace with one event store, rewrite my app with a [DDD](https://airbrake.io/blog/software-design/domain-driven-design) philosophy, carefully preserve every outdated piece of business logic I ever wrote and don't write any event handlers which touch the outside world.

 Why so pain?!!!